 Ronald Roberts – Roberts was one of the best athletes in this draft, or indeed in any draft.
 He has a decent frame, decent wingspan and decent strength, terrific leaping ability, good speed, and a LONG first step.
 His athleticism is magnetic and tantalising, because few can impact a game through their ability to jump alone in the way he can.

 There is a modicum of skill to go with it, but not as much as the athleticism.
-Roberts shoots a mid-range jumpshot, but he shoots it flat and he does not shoot it very well, things both also true of his free throw stroke.
+Roberts shoots a mid-range jump shot, but he shoots it flat and he does not shoot it very well, things both also true of his free throw stroke.
 He occasionally drops a hook shot, but is not asked to isolate down low often at all.
-Rather, he is a finisher on offense, not a creator.
-Roberts will clatter his way to the rim at times with that long first step of his, and draws plenty of fouls called on him as he is completely unafraid to take it at people, but the offense is a continued work in progress.
+Rather, he is a finisher on offence, not a creator.
+Roberts will clatter his way to the rim at times with that long first step of his, and draws plenty of fouls called on him as he is completely unafraid to take it at people, but the offence is a continued work in progress.
 The best part of his offensive game is the offensive rebounding, yet Roberts negates this by being a distinctly poor defensive rebounder, born out of a lack of desire to box out.
 He remains very much a project, then.

 Defensively, things are going better.
 Through his speed alone, Roberts is a weak side presence and constant help defender, who plays tough.
-He moves around well - how could he not? - and generally plays hard without committing too many fouls, save for occasionally quitting when beaten.
-He projects well on this end, as long as he can clean the glass and develop the offense a bit.
-Roberts's athleticism, speed, hands and transition game already translate, but he needs to develop his skills and cut down the mistakes.
+He moves around well – how could he not? – and generally plays hard without committing too many fouls, save for occasionally quitting when beaten.
+He projects well on this end, as long as he can clean the glass and develop the offence a bit.
+Roberts’s athleticism, speed, hands and transition game already translate, but he needs to develop his skills and cut down the mistakes.
 It will be interesting to see if this summer league spot is a precursor to a training camp contract on a small guarantee, itself a precursor to a season in the D-League, where the Sixers can monitor him, develop him, and be ready to pounce.
 In fact, I think I expect this.

 Aaron Craft – Aaron Craft is the Derek Jeter of basketball, universally lauded by every broadcast team that ever took to the sport and universally loathed by everyone other than fans of his team precisely because of this undue love.
 He is lauded in his way basically for his effort, but also because of the perception of IQ this gives off.
 He ‘plays the game the right way’, ‘knows how to play the game’, and of course, he ‘does whatever it takes to win’.
 As long as whatever it takes to win is within his very limited skillset.

-Craft is known for his physical, tenacious defense.
+Craft is known for his physical, tenacious defence.
 He moves he feet well, uses his strength and bodies up everyone, with a terrific motor, good hands, good anticipation and the relentless desire to be an absolute pest.
-He is relentlessly aggressive and never seems to run out of energy and hustle, which is the guaranteed way to win the hearts and minds of observers disdainful of everyone who doesn't do this.
-He gets away with things others never could in the process, and does dirty things at times, but it's all a part of the package.
-It's also pretty much all of the package, because offensively, Craft offers little.
+He is relentlessly aggressive and never seems to run out of energy and hustle, which is the guaranteed way to win the hearts and minds of observers disdainful of everyone who doesn’t do this.
+He gets away with things others never could in the process, and does dirty things at times, but it’s all a part of the package.
+It’s also pretty much all of the package, because offensively, Craft offers little.
 He is certainly a willing ball mover and a pass-first point, and boasts decent passing vision at times.
-But he is also thoroughly undynamic, rarely penetrates the first line of the defense, and is more steady than probing.
-And his own scoring skills are lacking - the unathletic and undersized Craft does very little in the paint, and is a poor shooter both off the dribble and off the catch.
+But he is also thoroughly undynamic, rarely penetrates the first line of the defence, and is more steady than probing.
+And his own scoring skills are lacking – the unathletic and undersized Craft does very little in the paint, and is a poor shooter both off the dribble and off the catch.

 By moving his feet quickly and being really annoying to his opponents, Craft has won over the very types of people who make the sort of decisions he is now faced with.
 But the NBA has mostly moved on from its Eric Snow, Kevin Ollie and Rick Brunson days.
 Craft is too small, slow, unathletic and undynamic to make it as an NBA defensive specialist point guard.
 You have to be Patrick Beverley to do that now.
 And Aaron Craft is no Patrick Beverley.

-Isaiah Sykes - Sykes is a quirky player who lef UCF in pretty much every category, with one big drawback.
-A ball dominant lefty shooting guard, Sykes's game is hindered by a lack of jumpshot.
+Isaiah Sykes – Sykes is a quirky player who lef UCF in pretty much every category, with one big drawback.
+A ball dominant lefty shooting guard, Sykes’s game is hindered by a lack of jump shot.
 He hits a few mid range shots, but takes much more than a few, and lacks three point range.
-Given his established lack of jumpshot and proven driving game, he is always given the jumpshot if he wants it, and he almost always takes it, with a long and slow release that doesn't even disguise it.
+Given his established lack of jump shot and proven driving game, he is always given the jump shot if he wants it, and he almost always takes it, with a long and slow release that doesn’t even disguise it.
 This does not work out.
 And it follows logically that he is also a poor foul shooter.

-Sykes makes up for it elsewhere on offense by doing it all.
+Sykes makes up for it elsewhere on offence by doing it all.
 He is always looking for the drive, and gets there with craft rather than explosion.
 He has a very solid handle of the ball for an off guard, can drive both ways (albeit always finishing left), shoots bankers, and makes enough contested ones from midrange.
-Sykes was asked to be UCF's option every trip down, and while this slowed the game up and he was guilty of stopping the ball at times, he was also their best option in the halfcourt, demonstrating good vision whilst carrying much of the scoring load.
+Sykes was asked to be UCF’s option every trip down, and while this slowed the game up and he was guilty of stopping the ball at times, he was also their best option in the halfcourt, demonstrating good vision whilst carrying much of the scoring load.
 He will make mistakes at times, and is not efficient because of the lack of shot, but he will push the ball and rebound the glass, going coast to coast at times.
 He consistently makes tough ones and he consistently had to.
-Defensively, he needs to improve his rotations and help defense, but with his size and decent athleticism he can keep an opponent out of the paint, as well as crash the glass.
+Defensively, he needs to improve his rotations and help defence, but with his size and decent athleticism he can keep an opponent out of the paint, as well as crash the glass.